Skiing and snowboarding in Serfaus-Fiss-Ladis

 Slowly gliding over the fine powder snow, enjoying the feeling of freedom and leaving all your everyday worries behind for a while.
 Surrounded by fresh mountain air, warm rays of sunlight and a view of the pristine natural landscape.
 Where can you experience that?
 In the Tyrolean Alps, of course – and more specifically, in Serfaus-Fiss-Ladis.
 Hardly any other ski resort brings joy to skiers’ and snowboarders’ hearts quite like the high plateau.
 Come and experience the winter magic of this region first-hand!

 214 kilometres of perfectly groomed slopes – that’s what awaits you in the mountains of Serfaus-Fiss-Ladis.
 From easy slopes to black descents.
-Freeriding in the open terrain or freestyling at one of the eight fun areas.
+Freeriding in the open terrain or freestyling at one of the six fun areas.
 And if you prefer a few leisurely laps on the freshly groomed cross-country trails, there is a 22-kilometre cross-country skiing route.
 On a snowboard or on two skis – there’s something for every taste!

 Look forward to never-ending ski joys!
 Sefaus-Fiss-Ladis not only entices winter sports enthusiasts with its typical Tyrolean charm but also with an endless list of activities and attractions for kids and adults.
 Lovingly-designed kids’ areas, three restaurants especially for children, childcare facilities and two ski schools offer the perfect conditions for an amazing family holiday.